.40 S&W: Performance

 The .40 S&W cartridge has been popular with law enforcement agencies in the United States, Canada, Australia, and Brazil.
-While possessing nearly identical accuracy, drift and drop as the 9mm Parabellum, it also has an energy advantage over the 9mm Parabellum and .45 ACP, and with a more manageable recoil than the 10mm Auto cartridge.
+While possessing nearly identical accuracy, drift and drop as the 9mm Parabellum, it has an energy advantage over the 9mm Parabellum and .45 ACP, and a more manageable recoil than the 10mm Auto cartridge.
 Marshall & Sanow (and other hydrostatic shock proponents) contend that with good jacketed hollow point bullets, the more energetic loads for the .40 S&W can also create hydrostatic shock in human-sized living targets.

 Based on the ideal terminal ballistic performance in ordnance gelatin during lab testing in the late 1980s and early 1990s, the .40 S&W earned status as "the ideal cartridge for personal defense and law enforcement".
 Ballistically the .40 S&W is almost identical to the .38-40 Winchester introduced in 1874, as they share the same bullet diameter and bullet weight, and have similar muzzle velocities.
 The energy of the .40 S&W exceeds standard-pressure .45 ACP loadings, generating between 350 ftlb and 500 ftlb of energy, depending on bullet weight.
 Both the .40 S&W and the 9mm Parabellum operate at a 35000 psi SAAMI maximum, compared to a 21000 psi maximum for .45 ACP.